Pioneer anomaly: Indications from other missions

 The Pioneers were uniquely suited to discover the effect because they have been flying for long periods of time without additional course corrections.
 Most deep-space probes launched after the Pioneers either stopped at one of the planets, or used thrusting throughout their mission.

 The Voyagers flew a mission profile similar to the Pioneers, but were not spin stabilized.
 Instead, they required frequent firings of their thrusters for attitude control to stay aligned with Earth.
 Spacecraft like the Voyagers acquire small and unpredictable changes in speed as a side effect of the frequent attitude control firings.
 This 'noise' makes it impractical to measure small accelerations such as the Pioneer effect; accelerations as large as 10−9 m/s2 would be undetectable.

 Newer spacecraft have used spin stabilization for some or all of their mission, including both Galileo and Ulysses.
 These spacecraft indicate a similar effect, although for various reasons (such as their relative proximity to the Sun) firm conclusions cannot be drawn from these sources.
 The Cassini mission has reaction wheels as well as thrusters for attitude control, and during cruise could rely for long periods on the reaction wheels alone, thus enabling precision measurements.
 It also had radioisotope thermoelectric generators (RTGs) mounted close to the spacecraft body, radiating kilowatts of heat in hard-to-predict directions.

 After Cassini arrived at Saturn, it shed a large fraction of its mass from the fuel used in the insertion burn and the release of the Huygens probe.
 This increases the acceleration caused by the radiation forces because they are acting on less mass.
 This change in acceleration allows the radiation forces to be measured independently of any gravitational acceleration.
 Comparing cruise and Saturn-orbit results shows that for Cassini, almost all the unmodelled acceleration was due to radiation forces, with only a small residual acceleration, much smaller than the Pioneer acceleration, and with opposite sign.

+The non-gravitational acceleration of the deep space probe New Horizons has been measured at about 1.25×10^-9 m/s2 sunward, somewhat larger than the effect on Pioneer.
+Modelling of thermal effects indicates an expected sunward acceleration of 1.15×10^-9 m/s2, and given the uncertainties, the acceleration appears consistent with thermal radiation as the source of the non-gravitational forces measured.
+The measured acceleration is slowly decreasing as would be expected from the decreasing thermal output of the RTG.